apiato/apiato/readme.md

 - Useful Query Parameters support out of the box (orderBy, sortedBy, filter, include).
 - Auto API Documentation generator (using the API Doc JS).
 - Type-Casting JSON response with Transformers.
-- Full text search support out of the box (search, searchFields).
+- Full-text search support out of the box (search, searchFields).
 - Custom Tests Helpers for faster automated testing (using PHPUnit).
 - Optional support for the JSON API specification v1.0.
 - Automatic dates conversion to ISO format in responses.